Lee-AnnC/True_Essence/README.md

 - The user interface for the input of products has been controlled to validate input.
 For example the correct url format is required for the image input.
 - Setting input field types to `minlength`, `maxlength`,`number`, `url` etc makes sure the user is prompted when the data they have added is incorrect.
 - To make navigation easy for the user, buttons have been provided on the pages to help direct should they get stuck.
 For example, cancel, edit, add-recipe etc.

+### True Essence Goals

+- To provide an easy to navigate site, where people can purchase their favorite oils and keep track of what they have ordered previously in the profile section.
+- To provide a site that is knowledgable in the growing and nurturing of essential oil plants.
+- To provide a site that is knowledgable in the making of scented soaps and candles.
+-